johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 strength settings.
-What I said about the phosphor and shadow mask emulation holds true for these as well: turning them on might not seem overly impressive first (if you're impressed, you've added *waaaaaay* too much glow!), but when you turn them *off* later, you'll really miss the effect.
+What I said about the phosphor and shadow mask emulation holds true for these as well: turning them on might not seem overly impressive first (if you're impressed, you've added *waaaaaay* too much glow!), but when you turn them off later, you'll probably miss the effect.

 {{< figure name="img/eob-intro-glow.jpg" nameSmall="img/eob-intro-glow.jpg"
     captionAlign="center" alt="Eye of the Beholder, bloom and glow comparison" width="90%" >}}

   Left: Eye of the Beholder intro, no bloom &amp; glow emulation<br>
-  Right: Same image with subtle bloom &amp; glow emulation
+  Right: Same image with subtle bloom &amp; glow

 {{< /figure >}}